mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-52"></a>
 [Back to top](#top)
 ## CA-52 -- Rep. Scott Peters (D)
+### Committees
+Scott Peters is the #23 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $4,875,000.00 in SC HEP grants.